diego1389/dev_docs/C Sharp/Dependency Injection/Notes.md

     }
 }
 ```
-- Since you registered the IdGenerator as transient when you call the Get method in Postman it returns a new Guid and the OnActionExecuting and ActionExecutedContext get a different Guid since it creates a new instance of IdGenerator for the filter class and another one for the get request (lifetimecontroller class).
+- Since you registered the IdGenerator as transient when you call the Get method in Postman it returns a new Guid and the OnActionExecuting and ActionExecuted methods get a different Guid since it creates a new instance of IdGenerator for the filter class and another one for the get request (lifetimecontroller class).
 - **Singleton lifetime:** a single instance of the class through the lifetime of the application.
 Thread safety issues.
 - Program.cs
     ```csharp